-This information, which is updated regularly, is available for vegetable crops of the following types/categories - Brassicas/root & bulb crops, Cucurbits, large seed crops, leafy crops and Solanaceae.
+This information, which is updated at least every 5 years, is available for vegetable crops of the following types/categories - Brassicas/root & bulb crops, Cucurbits, large seed crops, leafy crops and Solanaceae.

 2. How to come to a Harmonized IR/HR claim